pmnlla/Loom/README.md

 ## How to build
 0. Ensure you have the dotnet CLI installed.
 1. Clone the repository
-2. cd (standard) or z (zoxide) into the folder using a shell such as bash or cmd.
+2. cd or zoxide into the folder using a shell such as bash or cmd.
-3. `dotnet build`.
+3. `$ dotnet build`.
 The result should be in your /bin folder, with a file that ends with either exe or nothing, and some dependencies.
     **Please note that the executable does not contain it's own dependencies yet, and would need to be shipped with a redistributable.**

 ## Acknowledgements
 - https://github.com/LarsVomMars/Checkboxes | MIT License
 - https://gitignore.io
+- Newtonsoft JSON library